Kanji Vada

 About Kanji Vada

 Kanji Vada is a traditional Rajasthani dish, where crispy fried lentil vadas are dipped into mustard-flavored fermented water (kanji) or “Rai Ka Paani.”
-It is also made in some parts of UP and even some Mathur households in Delhi.
+It is also made in some parts of UP and in some Mathur households in Delhi.

 The vadas in this dish are made with a combination of moong dal and urad dal, making it a high-protein dish.
 These vadas are flavored with green chilies, ginger, and salt.